AnuroopVJ/Mini-PWR-sim/README.md

         - System geometry

   IT HAS SOME ADDITIONAL FUNCTIONS THAT ARE UNUSED THAT COULD BE USED FOR FURTHER DEVELOPMENT [SOME ARE A BIT ADVANCED - FEEL FREE TO CHECK IT OUT OR CONTRIBUTE!]
+# CREDITS:

+DATASET TITLE: Neutron Total Cross Sections of 232Th, 237Np, 235,238U, and 239Pu from 3 to 230 MeV

+AUTHORS: P.W.Lisowski,M.S.Moore,G.L.Morgan

+DATA: CS [cross-sectional]

+INSTITUTE: 	Los Alamos National Laboratory, NM , USA

   THANKS!
-HAVE A G'DAY! :)
+HAVE A GOOD DAY! :)